 Other committee members stepped forward to defend the new rules, arguing they provided some safeguards to prevent landlords from manipulating tenants.
-Among the rules, tenants would have to be informed of their rights, including their freedom to reject a deal or consult an attorney.
-Tenants would be given a "cooling off" period to back out of a deal if they had a change of heart.
-Also, it is important for city officials to track buyouts in order to see local housing trends, said committee member Emily Ramos.
+Among the rules, tenants would have to be informed of their rights, including their freedom to reject a deal or consult with an attorney.
+Tenants would also be given a "cooling off" period to back out of a deal if they had a change of heart.
+Also, it was important for city officials to track any of these buyouts to follow local housing trends, said committee member Emily Ramos.

-Under the city rules, a copy of any tenant buyout deal would need to be submitted to the city for its records.
+Under the city rules, a copy of any tenant buyout deal would need to be submitted to the city for its record-keeping.
 On this point, committee member Nicole Haines Livesay asked for the city to exercise discretion to keep specific details of these deals confidential.
-The rental committee's attorney agreed to look into the issue, but said government public records laws could require disclosure.
+The rental committee's attorney said they would look into the issue, but added that government public records laws could require disclosure.